LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

   e.g. `navigation/go_router_const_strings.dart` and other)
 - created `controllerTest` blueprinted on `blocTest` for easy testing `Controllers'` reactions to calls to their methods (commented further down)
+- run FlutterDevTols and found jank in `ListView` build - hence optimized the code to speed up building movies list:
+    - extracted calculation of rating strings in `MovieListController` before build,
+    - surrounded `ListView` with `RepaintBoundariy`,
+    - replaced colored `Containers` serving as dividers with const `Dividers` ,
+    - replaced `Column` used for each `MovieCard` + `Divider` with `Dividers` added as every odd element of the `ListView`,
+    - replaced `Containers` with `SizedBoxes`,
+    - only the selected `MovieCard` is surounded with `ColoredBox`,
 - created gitlab pipeline

 #